AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit2.md.txt

 ## Wrapper Classes

+- [ ] Convert between primitive data types and objects.
+	- [ ] I will be able to identify a wrapper class
+	- [ ] I will be able to convert primitives to an object of a wrapper class
+	- [ ] I will be able to identify autoboxing/ unboxing of primitive and reference types
+- [ ] I will be able to write programs my understanding of wrapper classes

 Recall that primitive data types are int, double, boolean & String.
 A wrapper class is a class that allows you to extend a primitive type into an object.
 A wrapper class contains a single attribute that is its primitive type.
 For example, `Integer` is a wrapper class for primitive type `int`.
 Integer belongs to the Java.lang package that can be found in the API documentation that we reviewed in a prior lesson.